dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * if some fields are removed from new class version, they just ignored during deserialization.
 * no constructor, instance initializer called - make sense, because they can tamper the instance and the goal of deserialization is to reconstruct the object as it was
 * if class is not serializable (doesn't implement `Serializable` interface) - if you try to serialize it, you get `NotSerializableException`
 * if serializable class has parent which is not serializable, then you can serialize it, but if you try to deserialize - parent no-arg constructor would be called.
-If parent doesn't have such constructor - `InvalidClassException`
+If parent doesn't have such constructor - `InvalidClassException`.
+This make sense because non-serializable parent needs to be instantiated, but it wasn't serialized , so we have to call constructor for its proper initialization.
+For such parent class all instance intitializer and no-arg constructor are called.
 Don't confuse:
 * java serialization - native serialization out-of-the-box designed by java (all you need is to implement `Serializable`).
 Convert object into binary representation.
 * SBE (simple binary encoding) - low-latency high-speed custom serialization library.
 Also stores objects in binary format.
 There are other options available (XML/JSON - text based, `Protobuffer/Thrift/Avro` - binary), yet SBE is faster low-latency apps.
 It's specifically designed for financial streaming data, where most fields are either int/log or enums, and it's best for this purpose where all fields have fixed size.
 We can store Strings, but they stored in the end of the message (and if your message contains mostly strings of variables sizes, then SBE doesn't give you much speed improvements)